 Many problems are misunderstandings that can be worked out when buyers and sellers talk to each other—but occasionally, you may not be able to resolve an issue.
 If you feel a member is abusing eBay returns, we want to know about it.

 If a buyer has tried to ensure an item is returned to you safely, we suggest you issue a refund to provide great customer service.

 A lenient return policy is strongly recommended, except in circumstances where the buyer is at fault:

-If you suspect that a buyer is abusing returns for a specific transaction, contact the buyer through Messages in My eBay in order to keep a record of the conversation, and try to resolve the issue.
+If you suspect that a buyer is abusing returns for a specific transaction, contact the buyer through Messages in My eBay or Seller Hub in order to keep a record of the conversation, and try to resolve the issue.
 If you still suspect buyer abuse, you will have multiple options to report a problem with a buyer to us throughout the returns flow;